bgianfo/lab-notebook/src/background.md

 published with [mdbook-action](https://github.com/marketplace/actions/mdbook-action).
 You can read more about how I setup the notebook in the [2020-12-19 - Lab Notebook Setup](./notes/2020-12-29.md) note.
 The source is available at [bgianfo/lab-notebook](https://github.com/bgianfo/lab-notebook).
-Pelase feel free to send pull requests if you see anything that's incorrect!
+Please feel free to send pull requests if you see anything that's incorrect!

 If you want to get in touch with me check out [bjg.io/about](https://bjg.io/about/).